RavensbourneWebMedia/creativecollaboration/sessions/01/README.md

 # Welcome back

+<iframe src="https://giphy.com/embed/kMM3vtBEgSsLu" width="580" height="359" frameBorder="0" class="giphy-embed" allowFullScreen></iframe>

 # Goals for this session

 ### Goals

-* A deep understanding of the breif
+* A deep understanding of the brief
 * Team allocation
 * To get to know the creative collaboration team